Benefits of Eating Mindfully with a Focus on Optimal Nutrition

 Diet plans, fad diets, and restrictive calorie diets usually aren’t that successful.
 While you may drop a lot of weight at first, many dieters report gaining back some or all the weight once they stop following the plan.

 Mindful eating, or intuitive eating, is a way to consciously think about eating rather than following a particular nutrition program or focusing on restricting calories.
-The main goal is to contemplate what you are about to eat.
+The main goal of an intentional eating diet is to contemplate what you are about to eat.

 Harvard University School of Public Health says, “mindful eating focuses on your eating experiences, body-related sensations, and thoughts and feelings about food, with heightened awareness and without judgment.”
 The goal is to promote a positive experience for a more enjoyable mealtime and not mindlessly ingesting great quantities of food.